telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

  ![staking](/img/stake-on-evm.png)

 5. **Approve Staking Confirmation Msg**
     - Approve staking confirmation message
     - Add sTLOS to Metamask
     - Click Stake Telos once your ready
 ![confirmation](/img/staking-confirmation.png)
 6. **Approve the transcaction on Metamask.**
 ![stake-tlos-metamask-tx](/img/stake-tlos-metamask-tx.png)
 -------        --                    ------
- > **Note: After staking your sTLOS, it will be locked up and earning rewards on a fixed interval (TBA).**
+ > **Note: After staking your sTLOS, it will be locked up and earning rewards on a fixed interval 30 minutes.**

+**Testnet Unstake comment:**
-**Steps to unstake and claim your TLOS and rewards** First we unstake which will be a 10 minute waiting period until we can then claim our staked TLOS and rewards.
+First we unstake which will be a 10 minute waiting period until we can then claim our staked TLOS and rewards.
+The unstake timer of the ESCROW conrtact on mainnet is set to 10 days, please note, that it will not be possible to access your funds within this time frame.

 ### Unstake
 1. **Unstake**
 - Unstake your tokens, select amount then click unstake.
 ![Unstake](/img/Unstake-tlos.png)
-What is going on here is we are giving back our receipt (sTLOS tokens) to the smart contract.
+- What is going on here is we are giving back our receipt (sTLOS tokens) to the smart contract.
 Then a waiting period is taken to provide the Telos rewards for the user to claim in the next step.
 2. **Unstake confirmation msg**
-There will be a confirmation message pop up that explains the unstaking process.
+- There will be a confirmation message pop up that explains the unstaking process.
 Read and confirm it.
 ![unstake-confirm](/img/unstaking-confirmation.png)
 3. **Unstake transation approval on Metamask**
 ![unstake-metamask-tx](/img/unstake-meta.png)

 ### Claim

-Claim your sTLOS rewards.
+**Claim your sTLOS rewards.**

 1. **Select desired amount to claim**